 e.
 Specifying the stepped computation under the subtraction method to determine an amount of a gift resulting from a transfer to which §2701 applies.

-4. Recall the terms used in §2702 concerning transfers of interests in trust, identify the application of the zero value rule to a transfer of interest in trust, and specify exceptions to §2702, determine the transfer of an interest in property when there is one or more term interests as a transfer of an interest in a trust, and specify the treatment of joint purchases.
+4. Recall the terms used in §2702 concerning transfers of interests in trust, identify the application of the zero value rule to a transfer of an interest in trust, specify exceptions to §2702, determine the transfer of an interest in property when there is one or more term interests as a transfer of an interest in a trust, and specify the treatment of joint purchases.